Is Salvation by Faith Alone in Christ Alone?Download Study

 What Paul states to the Ephesians about the biblically revealed formula of salvation is in prose of classic contrast construction.
 Salvation is not based on man’s efforts, but rather, on God’s graciousness.
 As we shall examine in survey form throughout what follows, this is the singular answer, i.e., the analogia scriptura that resonates throughout all the pages of Scripture!
 Again, we can harmonize the several passages in the Bible that we might think are in seeming contradiction to this overwhelming singular voice of God’s Word relative to this particular subject.
 This we will do under the fourth point of my outline titled “The Suspect.”

 III.
 THE SURVEY

-The basis of salvation is a major doctrinal issue requiring essential clarity: this study is aimed at helping you to ascertain what you believe about your own salvation and if, or not, it squares with God’s Word.
+The basis of salvation is a major doctrinal issue requiring essential clarity: this study is aimed at helping you to ascertain what you believe about your own salvation and if it squares with God’s Word or not.
 What follows is a biblical survey of pertinent passages, allowing the compendium of analogous Scripture to speak for itself.